 I am taking this unprecedented world health crisis seriously.
-I am willingly self quarantining and practicing physical distancing to protect myself, my family, and the world that is struggling so.
+I am willingly self quarantining and practicing physical distancing to protect myself, my family, and the world that is struggling so much.
 For now I advise you to stay at home and get through this period safely, but take this time to make a list of “things-to-do” on your next trip to Budapest.
 Plan now and do later 🙂 Don’t cancel your trip but change the dates and let’s save tourism together 🙂

 Plan your next trip to Budapest

-I think the preferred destination of foreigners visiting Hungary for the first time is always Budapest to get an experience of the city’s rich history, natural sites and unique cuisine.
+I think the preferred destination of foreigners visiting Hungary for the first time is always Budapest, to get an experience of the city’s rich history, natural sites and unique cuisine.
 No matter when you come to Budapest it is magical in all four seasons.
 The city offers something for everyone from gastronomical journeys to cultural events and last but not least, great spa complexes all year long.

 View this post on Instagram